adam-torok/myMusic/README.md

 # myMusic
-A project for my studies
+A project for my studies, Check WIKI for more informations.